SuperXrayDoc/JoinDateFilter/README.txt

 Changelog:
 v 1.0.4:
-Fixed a weird error message that kept getting logged due to a system.out.print() (i dont even know how that's possible) No longer filters whispers and party chat
+Fixed a weird error message that kept getting logged Cleaned up the ip check for constantiam.net
+No longer filters whispers and party chat

 v 1.0.3: